Viewable With ANY Browser

 Allow the sauce to cool.
 Then refrigerate it.

-If you use a navel orange (which is less juicy than a valencia orange), the orange and jalapeño mix might be fluffy instead of liquid.
+If you use a navel orange (which is less juicy than a Valencia orange), the orange and jalapeño mix might be fluffy instead of liquid.
 This is okay.
 However, you may add about 1 or 2 TBS of water to the blender if you think the mix is too thick to remove easily.

 Do not add the orange and jalapeño mix too soon or cook too long after adding it.
 Otherwise the tang of the pepper will be lost.